meel-hd/s6-paper/index.typ

         == Standardization
         ~~ Language standardization, as in language policy and planing, is the process of elevating a language variety to a standard form @Haugen1966.
 Through a four stage process: _selection_ of the variety to elevate to a standard,  _codification_ of its rules by creating documentations, dictionaries, and grammar books, _elaboration of function_ in various domains (i.e. education, media, administration, literature, etc.), and at last the _acceptance_ of the developed variety by the mass speech community it is designed for @Haugen1982.
 While this process my seem ideal and effortless to the recipient and happens naturally, it is not.
 It requires coordinated effort from various actors and involvement of multiple parties.
 Otherwise, the result is undesired to the speakers of the unstandardized variety as stated by @Crystal2000.

-        ~~ Darija is an unstandardized.
+        ~~ Darija is unstandardized.
 And debates are rising, whether it is a language or a dialect.
 We argue it is a language.
 Because it has unique grammatical features and different phonology than the argued parent variety _Standard Arabic_.
 Moreover, while Darija seem to have a rich culture; it does not have a standard written system.
 Which puts it in an awkward position toward its standardization.

         == A New Written System
         ~~ There are three types of written systems @Forrester.
 One, _logographic_, where full words or ideas are represented by a shape.
 Two, _syllabic_, where an individual item (letter or shape) represents a syllable.
 And three, _alphabetic_,  where each letter represents a phoneme (sound).
 All contemporary written systems sits in one of these categories.
 In example, Chinese is logographic, the Vai script, used in Liberia, is syllabic, and Latin is alphabetic.
 Though, other written systems use more than one.
 As Japanese, which is composed of three scripts, two syllabic (Hiragana and Katakana), and one is logographic, the Kanji.
 All of these systems proved their correctness and usefulness in representing  language in a written form, yet they vary in difficulty of learning.
 Logographic being the hardest and alphabetic the easiest @Forrester.